Do the Digit Insurance

 [Source]

-How to Calculate Basic Salary?
+Formula to Calculate the Basic Salary

 An employed individual should know that the basic pay is a vital part of his/her salary structure based on which PF, gratuity, etc., are calculated.